Codeinwp/wp-maintenance-mode/readme.txt

 = Exclude list =
 If you change your login url, please add the new slug (url: http://domain.com/newlogin, then you should add: newlogin) to Exclude list from plugin settings -> General Tab.

-Disclaimer: `wp-cron.php` is excluded by default.
+Notice: `wp-cron.php` is excluded by default.

 == Changelog ==